-For the Department of Human Services' purposes a person is considered to be your partner if you and the person are living together, or usually live together, and are:
+Under social security law, a person is considered to be your partner if you and the person you have a relationship with are:

-- married, or - in a registered relationship (opposite-sex or same-sex), or - in a de facto relationship (opposite-sex or same-sex).
+- married - in a registered relationship (different-sex or same-sex), or - in a de facto relationship (different-sex or same-sex).

-The Department of Human Services considers a person to be in a de facto relationship from the time they commence living with another person as a member of a couple.
-The Department of Human Services recognises all couples, opposite-sex and same-sex.
+The Department of Human Services considers a person to be in a de facto relationship from the time they commence living as a couple.
+The Department of Human Services recognises all couples, different-sex and same-sex.